cecilia-lin/RecipeProject/README.md

 1. Convert submitted and date to datetime.
     - These two columns are both stored as objects initially, so we converted them into datetime to allow us conduct analysis on trends over time if needed.

+1. Add `'is_dessert'` to the dataframe
+    - `'is_dessert'` is a boolean column checking  if the tags of recipes contain 'dessert' since desserts typically have a higher amount of sugar.
+This step separates the recipes into two groups, ones that are dessert and ones that are not.
+This provides us another way to compare ratings of recipes with more sugar and ones with less sugar.

 1. Add prop_sugar to the dataframe
     - prop_sugar is the proportion of sugar of the total calories in a recipe.
 To calculate this, we use the values in the sugar (PDV) column to divide by 100% to get it in the decimal form.
 Then, we multiply by 25 to convert the values to grams of sugar since 25 grams of sugar is the 100% daily value (PDV).
 We got this value of 25 grams from experimenting on food.com with different amounts of sugar in a recipe.
 The experimentation allows us to understand the nutrition formula used on the website for recipes.
 Lastly, we multiply by 4 since there are 4 calories in 1 gram of sugar.
 After all these conversions, we end up with the number of calories of sugar, so we can divide by the total amount of calories in the recipe to get the proportion of sugar of the total calories.
 This data cleaning step is critical to allow us to make parallel comparisons on the amount of sugar in a recipe without concerns of extremely large values since all the values will be between 0 and 1.